-We have been informed that a small number of children have been diagnosed with suspected or confirmed scarlet fever.
+We have been informed that a small number of children in the school have been diagnosed with suspected or confirmed scarlet fever.

 Although scarlet fever is usually a mild illness, it should be treated with antibiotics to minimise the risk of complications and reduce the spread to others.